 It’s been a hard day for her.
-Attempting to distract her with offers of hot coffee or a sweet treat do nothing to stay her overpowering desire to ‘go home’.
+Attempts to distract with offers of hot coffee or a sweet treat do nothing to stay her overpowering desire to ‘go home’.

 “No!” she declares, “It’s too hot for coffee, and my husband will be looking for me soon.
-I need to go home.”
+I have to go home.”

 After many minutes of soothing her with quiet words and promises affirming that her husband will be coming in soon to see her, she eventually begins to move into the dining room to sit down for lunch.

-As she shuffles slowly down the hallway clutching her walker, I can’t help but sympathize with her.
+She shuffles slowly down the hallway clutching her walker.
+I can’t help but sympathize with her.
 It’s a new and unfamiliar place – new neighbors, new caregivers, new surroundings, and an unaccustomed separation from her husband.
 It’s no wonder that she wants to go home.

 Suddenly her expression changes.
 Her frown and dejected posture disappear as her shoulders lift and her face brightens.
 Tears of joy spring into her eyes as she calls out her husband’s name.
 Not truly expecting to see him, I peer around her to the front door, only to be pleasantly surprised.
 There he waits across the room from us, clinging tightly to his own walker.
+He is generally an evening visitor.
+It's almost as if he knew his wife needed him earlier today.
 His kindly face turns upward in a cheering smile, and for a moment the two of them are locked in a world of their own, each basking in the warmth of the other’s glance.
 He speaks her name, warm and low.

-“My dear, what are we to do with you?” he asks affectionately as he walks unsteadily over to us, referring to her earlier wandering and agitation.
+“My dear, what are we to do with you?” he asks affectionately, walking unsteadily over to us.

 “It’s been so long since I’ve seen you!” she replies, a tear dripping down her cheek.
 “May I have a kiss?”

-Laughing a little, but with a slight note of pain in his voice, he responds, “Dear, I was just here yesterday.
+He laughs a little, with a slight note of pain hiding behind it.
+“Dear, I was just here yesterday.
 We sat there in the dining room right next to the piano and had our dinner together. ”